How to Start an LLC in Georgia

 Why are operating agreements important?
 A comprehensive LLC operating agreement ensures that all business owners are on the same page and reduces the risk of future conflict.

-Step 5: Get a Georgia LLC EIN
+Step 5: Get an EIN for Your Georgia LLC

 You can get an Employer Identification Number (EIN) from the IRS for free.
 It is used to identify a business entity and keep track of a business’s tax reporting.
 It is essentially a Social Security number (SSN) for the company.